-The single most effective way to reduce your company's DAR is to move away from monthly parking passes
+The single most effective way to reduce your company's DAR is to move away from monthly parking passes.

-- Switch from monthly rates to daily rates. - This prompts staff to stop and think "Do I really need to drive today?" when they pay by day. - In addition, when staff pay per month, they feel the need to "get the best bang for their buck" and drive more often. - Allow employees who commit to taking an alternative mode into work the ability to park for free 3-5 days a month, giving them flexibility needed to commit to their alternative mode. - Set parking policies and signage to encourage carpooling and vanpooling
+- Switch from monthly rates to daily rates. - This prompts staff to stop and think "Do I really need to drive today?" when they pay by day. - In addition, when staff pay per month, they feel the need to "get the best bang for their buck" and drive more often. - Allow employees who commit to taking an alternative mode into work the ability to park for free 3-5 days a month, giving them the flexibility needed to commit to their alternative mode. - Set parking policies and provide priority spaces to encourage carpools and vanpools.